 After starting my business several years ago, I realized being a 1:1 service provider was quickly going to become a limited opportunity to grow as an entrepreneur.
 I needed to start exploring other avenues that were aligned with my values, my family, my time, and my business.

 As I started learning more about affiliate marketing, I realized this was something that checked all the boxes for me.
 I became really excited about sharing these opportunities with my audience as well.
-You can read more about getting started with affiliate marketing in my post here.
+You can read more about getting started with an affiliate marketing campaign in my post here.

 The key to running an affiliate marketing campaign that will make you money is to treat it as if you are launching your own product.
 By putting in the care, time, and effort (it will be created with your own branding and your story) it becomes your product too!
 This will help you make money because it will speak to your audience’s needs.
 Here are my 6 tips…